Bilu47/mglru-thrashing-prevention-helper/README.md

 # Enable or disable MGLRU thrashing prevention

-A simple shell script and a oneshot systemd service to change the value, enable or disable MGLRU thrashing prevention at boot time or on the fly.
+A simple shell script and a oneshot systemd service to edit, enable or disable MGLRU thrashing prevention at boot time or on the fly.

 ## Usage